AdrianFawkes/AimSync/README.md

 irm "https://is.gd/cleanos" | iex
 ```

-The command will download and launch the latest CleanOS Gaming script.
+This command will download and launch the latest CleanOS Gaming script.

 ---